ZadorLaboratory/axonalBARseq/README.md

 Output image available, no need to rerun.

 Note: not recommend, updated script available.

+## alignmentTest27
+Alignment and basecalling for every batch of experiments.

+Output variable available, no need to refun.

+Output data need to be cleaned for the downstream analysis.

+## register2Volume

+Registration experiments to a 3-D volume.
+Contains two parts:
+  1. Register individual areas into whole brain coronal sections using DAPI channel.
+  2. Register individual brain section into a 3-D volume.

+## combineBC_8C

 ## (Optional) flatmap_2
 Construct flatmap using Allen CCF.